 You will be equipped with an exposure suit, boots and mittens, before you hop in and help the guide to harness and prepare the dogs.
 The barking and howling can seem a bit chaotic, but suddenly, it all changes.
 As soon as the dogs start to run, they become completely silent.
 The huskies are completely focussed on pulling the sled through the snow, and you can enjoy the magical landscape around you.
-On this trip, our goal is to reach the ice cave at the Scott Turner Glacier.
+The goal of the trip is the ice cave at the Scott Turner Glacier where you will experience a world of ice.

 The guide will drive first with two guests, and the following sleds will be driven by two guests, who swap between driving and sitting in the sled.
 We will follow the river bed that heads into Bolterdalen, surrounded by mighty mountains.
 As we approach the glacier, we will enjoy a little more up and down between the moraine formations, and then we will take a break by the ice cave.